isrand/hetsdk/README.md

 - Calculate maximum possible JSON payload size with File Service as storage medium for messages.
 - Calculate maximum number of participants possible with File Service as storage medium for topic configuration message given an empty topic metadata object.
 - Provide a method to calculate storage costs and provide the user with recommendations on which storage medium to use.
+- Implement perfect forward secrecy for topics that can add new participants down the line.